ark-lang/ark/README.md

 heavy development.
 Jayfor is influenced from languages like Rust, C, C++, and Java.
 We like to keep things simple, safe and fast, but maintain a syntactically beautiful language.
-You can view the snippet of code below for a basic 'feel' of the language, or check out some actual code we use for the library [here](libs/math.j4).
+You can view the snippet of code below for a basic 'feel' of the language.

     // this is no longer a test for while loops
     // just some random code for testing